ToC

 Skills for your lab technician CV

-Here’s a list of lab technician skills to include when you make a CV:
+Here’s a list of lab technician skills to include:

 • Analytical skills